carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 - What if I challenge the assumption that a drawing has to be "finished".
 Can I make a living, evolving drawing?

-- What if I reimagine what a clock is?
-Can it display some alternative representation of time (e.g. [sidereal](https://en.wikipedia.org/wiki/Sidereal_time) or [ultradian](https://en.wikipedia.org/wiki/Ultradian_rhythm) time)?

 - What if a machine learning model interpreted my movements not as commands, but as suggestions for a poem?

 - What if the pages of a book reacted to sunlight, slowly changing color over time?